EsamAl-Dabagh/CV/README.md

 ## Esam Al-Dabagh
-###### Junior Software Developer
+#### Junior Software Developer

-Former marketing and content Video Producer and Editor backed by eight years experience in the healthcare, motor, and education industries managing video projects from brief to delivery.
+Former marketing and content Video Producer / Editor backed by eight years experience in the healthcare, motor, and education industries managing video projects from brief to delivery.
 Currently I am studying at Makers, an intensive software development bootcamp.
 Upon graduating, I'm looking to join a company that fosters continued learning, whilst producing software that makes a difference.

 ## Skills